 The Denon Home 350 is a wired speaker designed for home use.
 You can add it to your Denon DHT-S716H soundbar and Denon DSW-H1 subwoofer if you want to create a 5.1 home theater setup.
 If you want to use it as a standalone speaker, it has a slightly boomy sound profile that you can tweak using its companion app's bass and treble sliders.
-It can also get pretty loud.
-However, while it has microphones, it doesn't currently have voice assistant support, although the manufacturer reports that it's coming in a later firmware update.
-It also has extremely high Bluetooth latency on iOS and Android, which can make streaming videos a frustrating experience.
+It also gets pretty loud and offers fantastic voice assistant support with Alexa built-in.
+That said, it has extremely high Bluetooth latency on iOS and Android, which makes streaming videos a frustrating experience.

 The Denon Home 350 is good for music.
 It has a slightly boomy sound profile that's well-suited for most audio genres.
 If you prefer a different sound, there are bass and treble sliders available in the companion app.
 However, while it can play stereo content, its soundstage isn't very wide, so it won't sound very immersive.
 It can also get pretty loud, but there are some compression artifacts at max volume.

 The Denon Home 350 is okay for videos and movies.
 It has a slightly boomy sound profile which can help bring out the intensity of sound effects in action-packed scenes.
 You can also hook it up to your compatible Denon soundbar if you want to create a more immersive home theater setup.
 However, while the bar can get loud, there are some compression artifacts at max volume.
 Its soundstage isn't very wide, either, so your audio may not sound as immersive.